seedhartha/reone/README.md

 We do not distribute copyrighted materials - instead, we require our users and developers to obtain a legal copy of the game.

-Lastly, reone is explicitly a non-commercial project: we seek to gain no profit through donations and other means.
+Lastly, reone is explicitly a non-commercial project: we do not seek to gain profit, neither through donations nor other means.

 ## Contributing